 Have you ever received or sent a proforma invoice but didn’t understand exactly what they were used for?
 They can be a bit confusing.
 Proforma invoices are something that many companies send, and they are even more common in industries that rely heavily on physical shipping.
 Not all companies need to use proforma invoices, but we’re going to outline exactly what a proforma invoice is and what situations they are best for — that way you can determine if it’s the right call for your business.

-Integrated, unified, and collaborative systems are terms we hear a lot about, and it may feel like every software company talking to banks and credit unions pitches integrated payments.
-It’s important to know exactly what they mean and why it’s important for your business.
+Integrated, unified, and collaborative systems are terms we hear a lot about, and it may feel like every software company talking to a business pitch integrated payments.
+As such, it’s important to know exactly what they mean and why it’s important for your business.
 If you don’t, then you’re more likely to be roped into a solution that isn’t catered to your specific needs.
-So what are integrated payment systems?
+What are integrated payment systems?
 Integrated payment is a broad term, but it essentially means a payment system that communicates with all other critical software your business uses.

 Whether you’re a residential or commercial mover or work in industrial storage, getting the right payment system for your business might seem like a task that you can afford to leave on the back-burner as other priorities take over.
 However, many companies do not realize the benefits of a flexible yet sophisticated payment processing solution and how a bad one can leave you out of pocket in more ways than one.